digitalrebar/doc/api/api/template.rst

 Template API
 ============

-Template APIs are used to manage tempatels for boot environments.
+Template APIs are used to manage templates for boot environments.
 Templates are referenced by :ref:`api_provisioner_bootenv` objects.

 This API is only available through the reverse proxy feature.